 The Enhanced Skills Program will review applications from current PGY2 residents who are registered in a Canadian Family Medicine Residency Program at the time of their application.
 Residents must start their PGY3 year within 12 months of completing their PGY2 year.

 (Practicing physicians must apply separately through the Re-Entry Program of the Ministry of Health and Long Term Care, and not directly to the university.
 Applications from practicing physicians will not be accepted for the Enhanced Skills Program.
-Please view the ministry information about the Re-Entry Programs here.
+Please view information about the Re-Entry Program here.
 Different timelines apply to Re-Entry Applicants.)

 Our Enhanced Skills Program offers a wide range of options for residents that would benefit from additional experiences in preparation for their future practice.
 Interested Residents in their second year will apply to either Category 1 or Self-Designed programs based on career intentions.

-For all programs other than Emergency Medicine, please fill out this application form (Live on August 20th), and submit along with your CV and Letter of Intent.
-Please make subject line of your submission “last name, first name – 2019/2020 Application”.
+For Self-designed programs, please save and fill out the Enhanced Skills Self-designed Program Application form and submit along with your CV and Letter of Intent-Please note: The PDF form is not fill-able when opened in your web browser.
+Please make the subject line of your submission “last name, first name – 2021/2022 Application”.
 You will also need to have a letter of support from your Program Director and two letters of reference sent directly to us.
-If you have any questions, please contact our Education Team at email@example.com.
+If you have any questions, please contact our Education Team at firstname.lastname@example.org.

 - Completed Application Form

-- A Letter of Support from your Program Director which speaks to your academic performance and professionalism*
+- Letter of Support from your Program Director (or Site Director, where more appropriate) which speaks to your academic performance and professionalism*

 - Two letters of support from referees who can speak to your professionalism and interpersonal skills*